brenns10/brennan.io/_drafts/whats-an-internet.md

 ---
 title: What's an Internet?
 layout: post
+todo:
+  - Formally define a router (somewhere? - in the structure section?)
+  - Clean up the discussion in the physical layer, where I say I won't explain the multiple access problem, but then I do in the physical layer.
+  - In the link layer, I really need to center my discussion around an analogy, like the dinner party one.
+The link and network layers are heavily complex, and having analogies is kinda what this article is all about.
+  - Also, at the end of the link layer, I start to get really rushed.
+I'll definitely want to go over than and smooth out my writing.
+  - The explanation of TCP could use an analogy - perhaps page numbering.
+  - Similarly, DNS is pretty much like a phone book or address book.

 ---

 Some days it shocks me how much people rely on things they don't understand.